Adithyan777/webdev-assignments/week-1/Week-1-assignment-with-tests/01-js/README.md

 ### Assignments
 Feel free to start doing these in any order you like.
 1. Easy
-   1. Anagram
+   1. Anagram✅
-   2. Expenditure Analysis
+   2. Expenditure Analysis✅
 2. Medium
-   1. Palindrome
+   1. Palindrome✅
-   2. Times
+   2. Times✅
 3. Hard
-   1. Calculator
+   1. Calculator✅
-   2. Todo List
+   2. Todo List ✅

 ## Testing
 1. Follow the comment above each problem to run test for that problem